XervoIO/pulse/README.md

       var diamond = new pulse.Sprite({ src: 'img/diamond.png' });
       diamond.position = { x: 320, y: 240 };
       layer.addNode(diamond);
-    });

-##Starting the Engine
-After the game has been configured and is ready to begin, call go on the Engine class.
-For example:

-    pulse.ready(function() {
-      //The game is all setup here.
-      ...
       engine.go(33);
     });

-The go function also accepts an optional callback that will be invoked on each update loop.
-This callback can be used to control game logic, animations, etc. For sufficiently advanced games, however, it is recommended to extend the base Pulse classes.

 ##Extending Pulse Classes
 All Pulse classes are implemented using a classical approach to inheritance, which makes extending them very easy.
 To extend the update logic of sprite, you would use the following code: